-The Commerce Municipal Code allows community care facilities with seven or more residents with approval of a conditional use permit in the R-3, C-2 and PF zones (see Table 3-7).
+The Commerce Municipal Code allows community care facilities with seven or more residents with approval of a conditional use permit in the R-3, C-2 and PF zones (see Table 3-7Table 3-6).
 Section 19.07.130 of the Municipal Code contains regulations pertaining to community care facilities with seven or more residents.
 While the Municipal Code contains no development standards specific to this use, Section 19.07.130 contains findings that the planning commission may use as grounds for denying a conditional use permit for a community care facility:

 - Approval of the proposed facility would result in an overconcentration of such facilities within the neighborhood where the facility is to be operated.
-For the purposes of this Title 19, "overconcentration" shall mean that one or more similar approved uses is located within three hundred feet of the proposed facility; or - The proposed facility is located within one mile of an elementary school and a person who has been convicted of a sex offense against a minor, pursuant to Section 1564 of the Health and Safety Code, resides in the facility and such residence will continue after the permit is granted; or

-3. Such use cannot be sufficiently conditioned to make it compatible with surrounding uses.
+For the purposes of this Title 19, "overconcentration" shall mean that one or more similar approved uses is located within three hundred feet of the proposed facility; or - 2.
+The proposed facility is located within one mile of an elementary school and a person who has been convicted of a sex offense against a minor, pursuant to Section 1564 of the Health and Safety Code, resides in the facility and such residence will continue after the permit is granted; or - 3.
+Such use cannot be sufficiently conditioned to make it compatible with surrounding uses.

 Pursuant to Section 19.07.120 of the Commerce Municipal Code, "a community care facility or group home which serves six or fewer residents shall be considered a residential use of property" and is not subject to the standards which apply to larger facilities which house seven or more clients.
 Therefore, small facilities that house six or fewer clients are permitted by right in the City's residential zones.
 However, residential care facilities for seven or more are not permitted or conditionally permitted in zones that permit housing.
+A program in this Element calls for the City to amend the Zoning Ordinance to conditionally permit large community care facilities in zones where residential uses are permitted.